💸 Looking for a Vendasta discount? Enter your email and get up to $1,500 off.

 Done?
 Watch it again.
 Aaaaaand one more time.

 Now you understand Vendasta.
-See why people hate explaining it?
+See why it’s so much fun to explain?

 Vendasta is for anyone who helps local businesses with online marketing, including: